 Government grants are recognized when there is reasonable assurance that they will be received and that the Company will comply with conditions attached to the grant.
 Government grants for compensation of expenses are deducted from the related expense on a systematic basis in the periods in which the original expenses are recognized in profit or loss.
-Government grants related to assets are initially recognized as deferred income at fair value and then recognized in profit or loss as other income on a systematic basis over the useful life of the related asset.
+Government grants related to assets are deducted in arriving at the assets carrying value.
+The grant is recognized in profit or loss over the life of a depreciable asset as a reduced depreciation expense.